Enquire about upcoming SIL/SDA homes in Frankston Region

 Impacts on Participant Choice and Small Businesses

-As the push for registration increases, participants may lose access to the smaller providers who entered the market out of a genuine desire to help.
-Instead, they may find themselves working with larger, more financially capable organisations that can meet the registration requirements but lack the personalised care that many smaller providers offer.
+As the push for NDIS registration increases, participants may lose access to the smaller providers who entered the market out of a genuine desire to help.
+Instead, they may find themselves working with larger, more financially capable organisations that can meet the NDIS registration application requirements but lack the personalised care that many smaller providers offer.
 This could diminish participants’ ability to truly exercise choice and control, a core principle of the NDIS.
+To navigate these challenges, participants can explore the NDIS provider register or use the provider finder to locate services, including disability support services and disability facilities near me.

 With large companies potentially dominating the NDIS provider space, what measures are in place to ensure that participants don’t lose out on personalised, community-based support?
 How do we protect the NDIS from being overtaken by corporations that prioritise profits over the needs of participants?